Thoughts that made me feel insecure

 .

-Architecture is a collaborative field.
+Architecture is a team sport.

-And I’m not talking about only architects.
+And hey, it's not just about other architects.

 .

-The market is too competitive
+9) The market is too competitive

 I believed the industry was oversaturated, making it difficult to stand out or find opportunities.